epistoteles/Modergator/.github/README.md

 ### 📢 ASR API
 The purpose of the voice API is to transcribe Telegrams voice messages to text.
 They are then forwarded to the Text API.

 To achieve this, Telegrams .oga files are first converted to .wav files.
-They are then given to Facebooks [peech To Text Transformer (S2T)](https://huggingface.co/facebook/s2t-small-librispeech-asr).
+They are then given to Facebooks [speech To Text Transformer (S2T)](https://huggingface.co/facebook/s2t-small-librispeech-asr).

 ### 🔡 OCR API